lucidrains/soft-moe-pytorch/README.md

 This MoE has only been made to work with non-autoregressive encoder.
 However, some recent <a href="https://arxiv.org/abs/2305.18295">text-to-image models</a> have started using MoE with great results, so may be a fit there.

+If anyone has any ideas for how to make it work for autoregressive, let me know (through email or discussions).
+I meditated on it but can't think of a good way.
+The other issue with the slot scheme is that the routing suffers the quadratic as sequence length increases (much like attention)

 ## Appreciation

 - <a href="https://stability.ai/">StabilityAI</a> for the generous sponsorship, as well as my other sponsors out there